Abdo-hasen/PHP_Restaurant/README.md

-# Restaurant Management System Documentation
+# Restaurant Management System

-Welcome to the **detailed documentation** for the **Restaurant Management System**, a comprehensive web-based solution designed to streamline restaurant operations.
-This documentation provides an in-depth look at the project structure, technologies used, features, examples, advanced use cases, and additional resources to help you fully understand and utilize the system.
+Welcome to the **Resto** a **Restaurant Management System**, a comprehensive web-based solution designed to streamline restaurant operations.

 ---